Next Annual Meeting - 40th: (Previous Annual Meeting information - end of this page)

 4) Election of 3 Board Positions (Cheyenne, Sherman/Wallace and Thomas Counties)

-Notes: If you live in Cheyenne, Sherman, Wallace, or Thomas Counties and own land in this district and are interested in running for a board position, contact the district office and request a nominating petition, or use the web form provided just below.
+Notes: If you live in Rawlins, Decatur, Sherman, Wallace, Thomas, or Sheridan Counties and own land in this district and are interested in running for a board position, contact the district office and request a nominating petition, or use the web form provided just below.
 This insures that you will be placed on the pre-printed ballots.
 There are, however, provisions to be nominated from the floor of the annual meeting.
 Every eligible voter may vote for every position up for election.

 Provisional Minutes - (These minutes will NOT become official until adopted at the 39th Annual Meeting):